Erziok/Erziok/README.md

 ## My Projects 💻

-- [Feedforward Neural Network](https://github.com/Erziok/Feed-Forward-Neural-Network) / A feedforward neural network developed in jupyter notebook.
+- [Feed Forward Neural Network](https://github.com/Erziok/Feed-Forward-Neural-Network) / A feed forward neural network developed in jupyter notebook.
 - [Portal Repostero](https://github.com/Erziok/Portal-repostero) / One of the first webpages I made.
 Only FrontEnd (HTML/CSS/JS).
 - [Pharmalink](https://github.com/razhe/PharmaLink) / An automated service for pharmacies, developed with Java, Netbeans and MySQL.
 - [Cotizador Criptomonedas](https://github.com/Erziok/Cotizador-Criptomonedas) / A React App that uses an API to quote the price of criptocurrencies.